theiconic/docker-nginx-akeneo/README.md

 ```

+### Installation - automated, trust me.
 - Install the project.
-This could take up to half an hour depending on your connection. **TODO.** improve this.
+This could take up to half an hour depending on your connection, your mileage may vary. **TODO.** improve this.
 Possibly due to slow composer install
 ```
-$ > ./install.sh [--usring-machine my-docker-machine] --provision
+$ > ./install.sh [--using-machine my-docker-machine] --provision --token 123abcd4nice1token

 ```
+**Remeber to specify the necessary parameters for the `install.sh` script.**
+***--using-machine*** If running docker inside a docker machine, specify your machine name, eg. `-m akeneo` or `--using-machine akeneo`

+***--provision*** Generally you will always provide this parameter. equivalent is `-p`.
+It's set as a parameter to avoid accidentally overrwriting your DB, but Akeneo also does this check internally when installing :)

+***--token*** It's recommended to specify your github oauth token to avoid hitting the GitHub API clone restrictions when pulling the Akeneo's vendor packages from github && packagist.org

 - **Subsequent runs cab be done just by running**:
 ```
 $ > ./start.sh